visualskyrim/visualskyrim.github.io/_posts/2017-11-10-create-external-json-hive-table-with-partitions.md

 So, the HQL to create the external table is something like:

 {% highlight sql %}
-create external table traffic_beta6 (
+create external table awesome_data (
 -- <field-list>
 )
 PARTITIONED BY (